pelle/bux/README.md

 Add the following to your project.clj

-    [bux "0.3.0-SNAPSHOT"]
+    [bux "0.3.0"]

+Note there have been major breaking changes from 0.2.1 to 0.3.0.
+See below for details.

+### ClojureScript

+In ClojureScript it should work pretty much the same as Clojure.
+It is written using .cljc extension so you will need Clojure 1.7 or above for both Clojure and ClojureScript.

 ### Currencies

-    (use 'bux.core)

-Create a custom currency using create-currency:

-    (create-currency {:symbol "★", :name "Super points", :iso-code "super-points"}) => #bux.currency.Currency{:iso-code "super-points", :name "Super points", :symbol "★", :subunit nil, :symbol-first nil, :html-entity nil, :iso-numeric nil, :decimal-points nil, :priority nil}

-Load up predefined currencies:

-    (use 'bux.currencies)

-This adds all current national currencies to the bux.currencies namespace using the ISO code as the symbol.

-    USD
+    (require '[bux.core :as bux :refer [$])
+    (require '[bux.currencies])

+You can access all international currencies using the iso$ function in currencies

+    (bux.currencies/iso$ :USD)
-    => #bux.currency.Currency{:iso-code "USD", :name "United States Dollar", :symbol "$", :subunit "Cent",  :symbol-first true, :html-entity "$", :iso-numeric "840", :priority 1}
+    => {:iso-code "USD", :name "United States Dollar", :symbol "$", :subunit "Cent",  :symbol-first true, :html-entity "$", :iso-numeric "840", :priority 1}

-Based on current locale it places the default currency in $
+Based on current locale it places the default currency in currencies/default$

-    $
+    bux.currencies/default$
-    => #bux.currency.Currency{:iso-code "USD", :name "United States Dollar", :symbol "$", :subunit "Cent",  :symbol-first true, :html-entity "$", :iso-numeric "840", :priority 1}
+    => {:iso-code "USD", :name "United States Dollar", :symbol "$", :subunit "Cent",  :symbol-first true, :html-entity "$", :iso-numeric "840", :priority 1}

-The var bux.currencies/$ is dynamically bindable so you could bind a different value to it for different users in a ring request.
+The var bux.currencies/default$ is dynamically bindable so you could bind a different value to it for different users in a ring request.

+If you need a full currency list for creating select boxes etc use bux.currencies/currencies:

+    bux.currencies/currencies

 Note currency list lifted from [Ruby Money](http://rubymoney.github.com/money/)

 ### Money

-Money is basically BigDecimals set at the scale required for the currency.

-To create a proper BigDecimal from either string or number use the currency as a function:

-    (USD 1.23)
-    => 1.23M

-    (USD 1.234M)
-    => 1.23M

-    (USD "$1.23")
-    => 1.23M

-Or using the default currency:

-    ($ 1.23)
-    => 1.23M

-    ($ 1.234M)
-    => 1.23M

-    ($ "$1.23")
-    => 1.23M

 To format it without a symbol just use clojure's built in str function

-    (str (USD 1.23))
+    (format$ bux.currencies/default$ 1.23)
     => "1.00"

 To format it with a symbol use the str$ function:

-    (str$ USD 1.23M)
+    ($ bux.currencies/default$ 1.23)
     => "$1.23"

 Parse strings directly:

-    (parse$ USD "$1,123.00")
+    (parse$ bux.currencies/default$ "$1,123.00")
     => 1123.00M

 ### Calculations